Jasper

 See

-Jasper National Park is just north of the Banff National Park, and is connected through the same main trunk road, known as the Icefields Parkway, end to end.
+Jasper National Park is just north of the Banff National Park, and is connecteid through the same main trunk road, known as the Icefields Parkway, end to end.
 We shall go from south to north following this road, following the earlier blog on Banff.
 This 230-km stretch of the road is often described as one of the most spectacular scenic drives in the world.

 Columbia Icefield

-Apparently the signage in the visitor centre says that the area receives more than 10 m of snow every year, until recently when climate change strikes when substantial recession of the glacier is observed..
 There are several guided tours that will bring one to the centre of the glacier with snowcoaches, but it does cost a whopping bomb at almost CAD $100 per person for a two-hour journey, although you do step in the smack of the glacier!

 Athabasca Falls

 Famous not for its height, but rather the sheer roaring volume of water flowing down, Athabasca Falls can be accessed easily around with many well-managed walkways.
+The waters obviously come the similarly named Athabasca Glacier.

 Maligne Canyon and Lake